akshayanagiri/BrainBooster/README.md

 * **Brain Yoga (Cross-Lateral Coordination):** Connects physical movement with cognitive function through guided cross-lateral exercises.
 * **Timers & Scoring:** Each game includes a timer and score tracking to measure progress and challenge users.
 * **Responsive Design:** Optimized for seamless experience across various devices (desktop, tablet, mobile).

 ---

+## 🛠️ Future Enhancements

+* **Full-Stack Architecture:** Integrate a **Node.js** backend with a database to enable user accounts, persistent data storage, and server-side logic.
+* **User Profiles & Leaderboards:** Implement a user authentication system to allow for individual profiles and display overall and weekly leaderboards.
+* **Dynamic Skills Assessments:** Introduce weekly or timed skills tests to track user progress and provide personalized challenges.

+---